 Lazyload images.
 This means that your images will only load when you scroll through them, rather than loading all at once, which takes a lot of time.
 If you’re with Siteground, you can do this through the SG Optimizer plugin.

 Optimizing images.
 Images take up TONS of space, and they’re often way larger than you need them to be for your blog.
 I now use the ShortPixel Image Optimizer plugin, which automatically resizes and optimizes my images when uploaded.
 You get a certain amount of free credits per month, but you use them up quickly if your blog is image-heavy (image thumbnails count towards the credits, so each image is essentially 8-10 credits).
 I ended up purchasing a one-time credit of 10,000 credits for $10, which should last me several months.
 If you use my ShortPixel referral link, you’ll get a discount on certain plans.
+There are ways to manually optimize images for free, but I wanted to bulk resize, which is why I paid for ShortPixel plugin credits.

 Using WebP image formats.
 Like JPGs and PNGs, WebP is an image format, but it’s considered a “next-generation” format that is quickest to load.
 ShortPixel can create free WebP versions of your images when optimizing them, so I use this feature.